 549 Sexuality and Visual Culture (3).
 Examines questions about sexuality and how it has changed over time, through various media of visual communication.

 562 Oral History and Performance (FOLK 562, HIST 562, WMST 562) (3).
-This course combines readings and fieldwork in oral history with study of performance as a means of interpreting and conveying oral history texts.
-Emphasis on local fieldwork.
+This course combines readings and field work in oral history with study of performance as a means of interpreting and conveying oral history texts.

 563 Performance of Children's Literature (3).
 Prerequisite, COMM 160.
 Permission of the instructor for students lacking the prerequisite.
 The course explores advanced performance theory while focusing exclusively on contemporary poetry, prose fiction, and drama intended for young audiences.
 Both solo and group performances for young viewers are included.